Jacqueline-Esbri/Kickstarter-Analysis/Written_Report.md

 **What are some other possible tables and/or graphs that we could create?**

-- Pie charts and X Y scatter could have been more useful.
+- Pie charts and X Y scatter plots could have been more useful.